 Tossed ashore, they were repurposed as ballast along the rails of the Grand Trunk Railway and formed the stone fascia around the base of the Burlington Junction Station (see photograph).
 You can dedicate a Whinstone in someone’s honour — click here or on our “Donate” page for details.

 * So, who is “FOFS”?
 Following on the early work by the citizen Save Our Station committee, Friends of Freeman Station — FOFS — are the 100% volunteer group — no one is paid — of concerned citizens who, in agreement with the City of Burlington, took over the preservation, restoration, and management of the Burlington Junction Station.
 (Read our “Mission Statement,” above.)
 We oversaw the relocation of the Station to its permanent foundation, saw to its shoring up, and have since focused on restoring it to its 1906 splendor.
-Work began in earnest in 2014, and in 2015, 2016, and now 2017 (even in the middle of this mild Winter) our volunteers have scraped, painted, paneled, wired, landscaped and otherwise toiled, some on a daily basis and others on our organized “Work Day Wednesdays” and “Work Day Saturdays.”
+Work began in earnest in 2014, and in 2015, 2016, and now 2017 (even thru the middle of the relatively mild Winter) our volunteers have scraped, painted, paneled, wired, landscaped and otherwise toiled, some on a daily basis and others on our organized “Work Day Wednesdays” and “Work Day Saturdays.”
 Please consider joining FOFS — click on “Get Involved” for more information!

 * How did the nostalgic mural come to exist?
 The mural, by artist Claire Hall, was commissioned by the City of Burlington as part of its public art programme.
 Claire worked with our restorers to understand the historical importance of the Station as an important travel and commercial shipping hub for the hamlet of Freeman, and beautifully captured the essence of the Station’s legacy.